PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 ##### L earning from Mistakes

 From such incidents there are possible to learn a lot.
 I.e.:
-* Check functionality and test out the Configuration of the System.
+*  functionality and test out the Configuration of the System.
-* Check legal documents and ensure that System are tested for Governance Compliance.
+*  legal documents and ensure that System are tested for Governance Compliance.
 ```

 ```